 Baby’s Test Flight brought us to America’s First Capital City

-Here we go, our first foray into Family Travel!
+Here we go, our first foray into Family Travel – Philadelphia with a Baby!
 Our son, Liam, is 8 weeks old and we took him on a little adventure before I return to work from maternity leave.
 The birthplace of America seemed a good place to start.
 An easy 1 hr.
 40 min. flight was great practice and he handled it like a champ.

 Sites in Downtown Philadelphia

 America’s founding city offers endless charm.
 What really made it a great city for baby’s first trip was that it was especially walkable.

 Independence Hall and the Liberty Bell

 Originally the Pennsylvania State House, Independence Hall was suitably renamed as it is the true birthplace of America.
 This is where many familiar historical figures (Washington, Jefferson, Adams, Hamilton, Franklin, Hancock, etc.) gathered to establish and sign the Declaration of Independence as well as our Constitution.

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.
 That to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed…”Declaration of Independence snippet